 A general guide:

-1 Spoon = level, paved, 0-2 miles, very easy access, possibly accessible to a manual wheelchair
+1 Spoon = level, paved, 0-2 miles, very easy trailhead access, probably wheelchair accessible

-2 Spoons = level, not paved, 1-3 miles, access takes a little planning, possibly accessible to a power chair
+2 Spoons = level, not paved, 1-3 miles, access takes a little planning, possibly wheelchair accessible

 3 Spoons = short and gentle elevation changes, mostly dry compact trail, 2-4 miles, not accessible to a wheelchair without assistance or adaptive equipment

 4 Spoons = elevation changes over 500 ft or longer than .5 mile, trail often muddy or has other obstacles, 3-5 miles, requires advance planning or basic trail map reading

 5 Spoons = elevation changes 1000 ft or longer than 1 mile, trail has many obstacles, 5+ miles, requires extensive planning and map reading